amartincolby/Rust-Quick-Guide/README.md

 use," then a language that is twice as fast as another could result in a massive decrease in monthly cloud charges.

+Unfortunately, unlike symbols, which are pure and Platonic, the machine state is unpredictable and messy.
+One command can easily be incompatible with another, like having your car in reverse and drive simultaneously.

 (1) While _Design Patterns_ vis-a-vis languages is open to significant critique, the concepts discussed in the book are still valuable, especially as regards distributed systems.
 Solving problems of multi-service systems necessarily